-As of December 31, 2023, we had federal net operating loss carryforwards of \$2,382.3 million, which do not expire, federal net operating loss carryforwards of \$52.2 million, which begin to expire in 2035, state net operating loss carryforwards of \$1,261.4 million, which begin to expire in 2024, and foreign net operating loss carryforwards of \$66.8 million, which begin to expire in 2024.
+As of December 31, 2024, we had federal net operating loss carryforwards of \$2,382.3 million, which do not expire, federal net operating loss carryforwards of \$10.7 million, which begin to expire in 2037, state net operating loss carryforwards of \$1,433.7 million, which begin to expire in 2025, and foreign net operating loss carryforwards of \$64.8 million, which begin to expire in 2025.
 Utilization of our net operating loss carryforwards and other tax attributes may be subject to limitations on utilization or benefit due to the ownership change limitations provided by Sections 382 and 383 of the Internal Revenue Code of 1986, as amended (the "Code"), and other similar provisions.
 All of the \$2,382.3 million of federal net operating losses are carried forward indefinitely but the deductibility of these losses is generally limited to 80% of current year taxable income.
 Our net operating loss carryforwards may also be subject to limitations under state law.
+For example, California legislation enacted in June 2024 limits the use of state net operating loss carryforwards and tax credits for tax years beginning on or after January 1, 2024 and before January 1, 2027.
 If our net operating loss carryforwards and other tax attributes expire before utilization or are subject to limitations, our business and financial results could be harmed.

-Our estimates or judgments relating to our critical accounting policies may be based on assumptions that change or prove to be incorrect, which could cause our results of operations to fall below expectations of securities analysts and investors.
+If our estimates or judgments relating to our critical accounting policies are based on assumptions that change or prove to be incorrect, our results of operations could fall below expectations of securities analysts and investors or our publicly announced guidance, and changes in our business may not be immediately reflected in our operating results.